getsentry/sentry-docs/src/wizard/ionic/index.md

 type: framework
 ---

-Install the Sentry Capacitor SDK alongside the sibling Sentry SDK.
+To use Sentry in your Ionic app, install the Sentry Capacitor SDK alongside the sibling Sentry SDK related to the Web framework you're using with Ionic.
 The supported siblings are: Angular `@sentry/angular`, React `@sentry/react` and Vue `@sentry/vue`.

 Heres an example of installing Sentry Capacitor along with Sentry Angular: